jmlsoteyza/jmlsoteyza/README.md

 - TrueRoas – A platform to track and analyze ad campaigns.
 I built features to help track results and improve campaign performance.
 - HouseofInasal - A web app for a local restaurant to show their menu and offers.
 I designed and developed a responsive, easy-to-use site.
 - Anteriore – Refactored and maintained a production website for Anteriore, improving its functionality.
 - KicksAE – A sneaker-selling web app.
-Work on both design and development.
+Worked on both design and development.
 - CoinsAE – A cryptocurrency web app showcasing live crypto data.
 Worked on both design and development.

 #### Let's Connect: